-SMC Global Citizenship is pleased to offer the following opportunity for faculty:
+In Fall 2014, SMC Global Citizenship offered the following opportunity for faculty:

 October 17-20, 2014

-SMC Global Citizenship will fund four full-time/part-time Faculty participants for a four-day Global Conflict and Peacebuilding Seminar hosted by Northern Virginia Community College from October 17-20, 2014.
-While this opportunity is open to both PT and FT faculty, priority is for FT faculty.
-The four-day intensive workshop is a timely professional development opportunity for the SMC Global Citizenship Annual Theme: Peace and Security: Managing Conflict and Violence in a Turbulent World.
+SMC Global Citizenship funded three faculty participants for a four-day Global Conflict and Peacebuilding Seminar hosted by Northern Virginia Community College from October 17-20, 2014.
+The four-day intensive workshop was a timely professional development opportunity for the SMC Global Citizenship Annual Theme: Peace and Security: Managing Conflict and Violence in a Turbulent World.

 Here’s an excerpt about the SMC GC Annual theme: